Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/NetworkMiner.md

 OS fingerprinting uses the satori GitHub repo and p0f, and the MAC address database uses the mac-ages GitHub repo.

 Sessions
 	The session menu shows detected sessions in the pcap file.
+The section provides information on; Frame number, Client and server address, Source and destination port, protocol, and start time.
+	Can search for keywords inside frames with the help of the filtering bar.
+It is possible to filter specific columns of the session menu as well.
+This menu accepts four types of input; "ExactPhrase", "AllWords", "AnyWord", "RegExe".

+DNS
-The section provides information on;
+	The DNS menu shows DNS queries with details.
+This section provides information on;
+	- Frame number
+	- Timestamp
+	- Client and server
+	- Source and destination port
+	- IP TTL
+	- DNS time
+	- Transaction ID and type
+	- DNS query and answer
+	- Alexa Top 1M

+Credentials
+	Credentials menu shows extracted credentials and password hashes from investigated pcaps.
+Can use Hashcat and John the Ripper to decrypt extracted credentials.
+NetworkMiner can extract